shimondoodkin/nodejs-clone-extend/README.md

  * It supports circular references.

-The story behind this module is that I was trying to use underscore.js library for this but it did not worked fully as expected, nor any other workaround, so I wrote clone and extend functions from groundup.
+The story behind this module is that I was trying to use underscore.js library for cloning and extending objects but it did not worked as expected, nor any other workaround or solution, so I wrote clone and extend functions from groundup for every one's benefit.

+##  basic functionality:

+    var ce = require('cloneextend');
+    var o1={a:'a',d:new Date(),n:1,ar:[1,2,3]};
+    var o2=ce.clone(o1); //o2 will hold a copy of o1

 ## cool trics: DRY (don't repeat yourself):
 It allow you to do simple object inheritance.